How soon can I schedule an appointment?

 No, what matters is that a patient is prepared to make a change.
 Addiction is a disease that is treatable with small steps, every day.
-The comprehensive outpatient program at Master Center allows for gradual withdrawal management while supporting every patient with group and individual therapy, peer recovery coaching, and psychiatric care.
+The comprehensive outpatient program at Master Center allows for gradual withdrawal management while supporting every patient with the group and individual therapy, peer recovery coaching, and psychiatric care.

 Do you care if I smoke pot?

 Now that marijuana is legal in many states, it is natural to hear questions about whether it counts anymore during addiction treatment.
 We have even heard sincere arguments about how it might help some quit using other, more dangerous drugs.
-While the potential harm and relative benefits of cannabis are being researched and debated, we have ample evidence supporting the fundamental principle that people with substance use disorder cannot successfully use any drug of abuse (mind and mood altering, immediate effect) without eventually losing control and experiencing significant negative consequences.
+While the potential harm and relative benefits of cannabis are being researched and debated, we have ample evidence supporting the fundamental principle that people with substance use disorder cannot successfully use any drug of abuse (mind and mood-altering, immediate effect) without eventually losing control and experiencing significant negative consequences.
 For this reason, we will teach, encourage, and support our patients in the effort to leave marijuana use behind as part of the recovery journey.

-However, it will never be our policy to deny treatment to a patient because they use marijuana, nor would we discontinue treatment entirely because of a patients ongoing use of marijuana.
+However, it will never be our policy to deny treatment to a patient because they use marijuana, nor would we discontinue treatment entirely because of a patient’s ongoing use of marijuana.
 We do structure our program to encourage patients to leave marijuana behind as they develop the ability to deal with life on life’s terms.
-We will continue to advise patients that cannabis has been shown to interfere with psychiatric medication and to worsen most psychiatric conditions.
+We will continue to advise patients that cannabis has been shown to interfere with psychiatric medication and worsen most psychiatric conditions.
 Although marijuana can be justifiably called a mild intoxicant and is probably safer than alcohol, use of marijuana (and alcohol, for that matter) has been repeatedly shown to make a person with substance use disorder more likely to return to active addiction with or without the abuse of more dangerous drugs.